 Despite its rural northern location, Audley Clevedon is within an hour’s drive of Leeds, York and the beautiful spa town of Harrogate, each with a unique offering for visitors.
 The beautiful Yorkshire Dales National Park is also right on the doorstep of the village.

-With beautiful Victorian architecture, wide winding streets and pretty floral displays, the spa town of Ilkley lies just two miles from Audley Clevedon and Ben Rhydding.
-Lured by its magnificent history and wonderful location, Ilkley has long been a destination for famous Britons.
-Charles Darwin rented accommodation in the town to escape attention prior to the publication of his Origin of the Species, and author Jilly Cooper and gardening expert Alan Titchmarsh grew up in the shadow of the Cow and Calf rocks, a famous rock formation on the Ilkley Moor.
+With a gorgeous Victorian architecture the town of Ilkley is in just two miles away from Audley Clevedon and Ben Rhydding.
+Having a glorious history, it has long been a destination for famous Britons.
+Charles Darwin for example found Ilkley to be a perfect location to hide and escape attention prior to the publication of his Origin of the Species.
+Jilly Cooper and Alan Titchmarsh grew up in the shadow of the Cow and Calf rocks, a famous rock formation on the Ilkley Moor.